 - Original Movies: Three out of the five apps on our list produce their own original movies, which is a plus.
 Hulu, surprisingly, only has one original flick, a documentary, while Filmstruck has none.

-- Android vs. iOS: Many of the apps on this list are basically the same between the different mobile platforms, but some have some pretty major differences.
-We highlight where these differences may affect you, in case you get a new phone, use multiple phones, have a tablet, etc. Keep your eyes out below for that.
+- Android vs. iOS: Many of the apps on this list are basically the same between the different mobile platforms, but depending on update timelines, they may have some pretty major differences.
+For instance, Hulu rolled out an interface overhaul for Android a few months ago which was quite different from the iOS app.
+They've since updated the iOS app to match, but we'll continue to highlight where these differences may affect you in case you get a new phone, use multiple phones, have a tablet, etc.

 Like we've already said, some close calls almost made our top-five list.
 If you're still unsure about which services to try out after reading this guide, these are good ones to try out.